Heaxeus/PEAKapalooza/README.md

 # PEAKapalooza

-**PEAKapalooza** contains a number of small to medium chooseable changes to the game, along with a couple larger "gamemodes"!
+**PEAKapalooza** contains a number of small to medium mix-and-match changes to the game, along with a couple larger "gamemodes"!

 Any bugs can be put in the thread on the [PEAK modding discord](https://discord.gg/SAw86z24rB)